itvissu/IPCMobile2021Updated/README.md

 # InfineaSDKCordova

 Prepare plugin:
-1) Request InfineaSDK.framework from IPC
+1) Download InfineaSDK.framework from IPC's developer portal https://developer.ipcmobile.com
 2) Copy InfineaSDK.framework to src/ios/ of the plugin

 New app: